 Small businesses, however, will struggle without proper planning.

 You’ll either absorb the cost or pass it on to your customers.
 Either could result in a steep financial loss, so make sure you review your business finances to see where you could potentially make cuts or change pricing in order to come out ahead.

 If you need to reclassify your contractors to employees, consider assigning set work schedules.

 This will help you avoid, as best as possible, your gig employees working too many hours (and earning potentially unlimited overtime premiums as a result).

 If you must reclassify your contractors to employees, ensure that you’re giving them sufficient time away from work.

 For example, California law requires that employees receive a 10-minute paid rest break for each four hours worked and a 30-minute paid meal break for each five hours worked.

 Failing to give this time to your new employees will result in liability under California law.

-With AB5’s passing, the days of California contractors working when and where they want are likely over.
-And because of the loss of flexibility to workers and the added cost to businesses, both sides will pay a price.
+With AB5’s passing, the days of California contractors working when and where they want are over.
+And because of the loss of flexibility to workers and the added cost to businesses, both sides pay a price.